Lord Falkland (locomotive): Aftermath

-The official train journey that took place on 16 April 1853 between Bori Bunder and Tannah, was pulled not by the veteran Lord Falkland, but reportedly by three locomotives, named Sindh, Sultan and Sahib.
-Lord Falkland continued its service on the line for sometime.
-Several years later, it was sold to the BB&CI Railway that too began its service in the western part of Bombay in the 1860s.
+The official train journey that took place on 16 April 1853 between Bori Bunder and Tannah, was pulled not by Lord Falkland, but by three locomotives manufactured by the Vulcan Foundry.
+It has been suggested that Lord Falkland continued its service on the line for sometime, and later sold to the BB&CI Railway that too began its service in the western part of Bombay in the 1860s.